Fall Off the Bone Oven Baked Ribs

 I like to bake the full 6 hours, though the ribs really, really fall off the bones at this point.
 If you’re short on time, 4 hours is definitely adequate.

 Use your favorite barbecue sauce for the last step.
 We have a neighbor who graciously shares her secret family recipe with us every year.
 I have no idea what’s in her sauce, but we smear it on everything, including these ribs.
 Slather the ribs with the BBQ sauce of your choice and return to the oven with the broiler on.
-Watch carefully and broil a couple of minutes to caramelize the ribs.
+Watch carefully and broil for a couple of minutes to caramelize the ribs.
+We’ve also made them without a glaze and they’re delicious that way, too.

-You can probably forgo the grilling first, but I love the bit of caramelization and flavor from a short grilling time.
+You can probably forgo the grilling first, but I love the bit of caramelization and flavor from a short stint on the grill.
 Since we finally have a gas grill along with our Big Green Egg, it wasn’t much extra effort to briefly get some color on the meaty side of each rack.

 Since ribs are meaty and rich, it’s nice to contrast with fresh, lighter side dishes.
 Of course, with my family, potatoes are a must!